Best tank size for red cherry shrimp?

 Regardless of the tank size, maintain water quality, provide hiding spots, and ensure a stable environment for your cherry shrimp to thrive.

 For beginners, a 5-10 gallon tank is an excellent starting point, offering more stability and room for shrimp to grow.
 As you gain experience, you may consider upgrading to a larger tank to accommodate a breeding population.
-Equip each tank with the appropriate heaterOpens in a new tab., filter, and lighting to create an ideal environment for cherry shrimp.
+Equip each tank with the appropriate heater, filter, and lighting to create an ideal environment for cherry shrimp.

 Cherry Shrimp Tank Size & Care FAQ

-1. What is the best tank size for red cherryOpens in a new tab. shrimp in a 2-5 gallon tank?
+1. What is the best tank size for red cherry shrimp in a 2-5 gallon tank?
 A: A 2-5 gallon tank is suitable for a small decorative tank housing a few cherry shrimp.
 However, since smaller tanks are less stable, it is important not to overstock.
 We recommend adding 1-2 cherry shrimp per gallon or liter of water.

 2. What is the best tank size for red cherry shrimp in a 5-10 gallon tank?
 A: A 5-10 gallon tank is suitable for a beginner hobbyist cherry shrimp tank, which can house a larger population of shrimp than a small decorative tank.
 We recommend adding 1-2 cherry shrimp per gallon or liter of water, allowing for a balanced population without overcrowding.